liweihung/nightskies/README.md

 ## Purpose

 ## Required Software and Install Procedures
-Note: Astropy should come with Anaconda.
-If your astropy is too old (< version 1.3), update the package through the command line in Anaconda Prompt >conda update astropy
+Note: Astropy and matplotlib should come with Anaconda.
+  - If your astropy is too old (< version 1.3), update the package through the command line in Anaconda Prompt >conda update astropy
+  - If your matplotlib is too old, update the package through the command line in Anaconda Prompt >conda update matplotlib to the most up-to-date version (as of 05/15/2018, it's version 2.2.2)
 ## Preparing Data For Processing

 ## Processing Flow Chart